 With almost $275,000 in ‘Environmental Public Benefit Funds’ provided by the Great Basin Air Pollution Control District, the Town of Mammoth Lakes was able to help fund the replacement of almost 150 older wood-burning systems throughout Town, resulting in the annual reduction of thousands of pounds of PM as well as the reduction of carbon monoxide, sulfur dioxide, nitrous oxides, and volatile organic compounds.

 And while the Town’s Woodstove Replacement Program is closed, Mono County still has a small amount of public benefit funds remaining, or enough to provide for several more installations across the County.
 All funds are committed on a ‘first come, first served’ basis, and interested property owners are encouraged to immediately contact a participating woodstove retailer.
 Shared costs will be required.

-To qualify for program participation, an existing wood-burning system (woodstove or open fireplace) must be a building’s primary heat source, it must be located within Mammoth Lakes or Mono County, and it must fall under one of several qualifying categories:
+To qualify for funding, an existing wood-burning system (woodstove or open fireplace) must be a building’s primary heat source, it must be located within Mono County (apart from Mammoth Lakes), and it must fall under one of two types for designated funding:

-- Within Mono County, excluding Mammoth Lakes: For pre-1990 wood burning stoves and open fireplaces (not EPA compliant), $1,500 may be available toward a new EPA Phase II wood-burning stove or fireplace, or $2,000 toward a new pellet stove or gas system.
+- For pre-1990 wood burning stoves and open fireplaces (not EPA compliant), $1,500 may be available toward a new EPA Phase II wood-burning stove or fireplace, or $2,000 toward a new pellet stove or gas system.